Exercise At Home Without Weights

 Execution

 Lie down on the floor with your knees bent at a 90 degree angle and your hips at a 45 degree angle.
 Either cross your arms over your chest or put your hands behind your neck (not back of head).
 Press your heels down and back as you crunch up, pressing your lower back into the floor.
 The idea is to decrease the distance between your ribcage and your pelvis, which is a fairly short movement.
-Once you've accomplished that goal, you're not hitting abs anymore so there's no real need to go beyond lifting your shoulders a couple inches off the floor.
+Once you've accomplished that goal, you're not working abs anymore so there's no real need to go beyond lifting your shoulders a couple inches off the floor.